acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE5 - Add an ELB and ASG.md

 Under `Launch Template` select `Wordpress`
 Under `Version` select `Latest`
 Scroll down and click `Next`
-for `Instance Purchase` options, leave the default of `Adhere to launch template` selected.
 For `Network` `VPC` select `A4LVPC`
 For `Subnets` select `sn-Pub-A`, `sn-pub-B` and `sn-pub-C`
 Click `next`